ivpusic/go-clicolor/README.md

 If you want to print multiple colors for some text, you can use ``InFormat`` function.
 Function is not accepting any arguments, but you need to provide proper formatted string to ``Print`` function.
 All text after ``{somecolor}`` will be printed in that color.
 You can repeat this multiple times.
-Let's see example:

 ## Example of usage:
 ```Go